kwebio/kweb-docs/intro.rst

 Features
 --------

 * A single unified codebase for your webapp
 * Code in Kotlin (`Why? <https://steve-yegge.blogspot.com/2017/05/why-kotlin-is-better-than-whatever-dumb.html?m=1>`_)
 * Bind DOM values directly to a value in your database and have them update in realtime
 * Makes efficient use of WebSockets and "preloading" of instructions to the browser
-* A smooth upgrade path to WebAssembly once its ready
+* A smooth upgrade path to WebAssembly